Are you ready for CHANGE?

 talks it through with us, offering different insights.
 So there is a

-psycho-educational part to therapy, where we sometimes offer techniques and
+psycho-educational part to CBT and coaching, where we sometimes offer techniques and

-tips - but importantly, do not tell you what to do, more, providing insight
+tips - but importantly, do not tell you what to do.
+Therapists facilitate insight

 into habits and thinking styles that have evolved over long periods, that